 Grease and line with baking paper a 32x22cm rectangular baking tray/oven tray.

-In a medium saucepan combine ginger, fruit mince, butter, sugar, citrus peel, lemon juice and the brandy.
+In a medium saucepan combine fruit mix, ginger, fruit mince, butter, sugar, citrus peel, lemon juice and the brandy.
 Stir over medium heat until the butter has melted and sugar dissolved.
 Bring to the boil and remove from the heat.
 Stir in the baking soda.
 This will make the mixture bubble up.
 Transfer to a large bowl to cool .

 Stir mashed banana and eggs into the fruit mixture.